-Alien Relative Visa
+Alien Relative Visa in The Woodlands, Texas

 The United States Citizenship and Immigration Services office (USCIS), operating under the United States Department of Homeland Security (DHS), reviews petitions filed by U.S. citizens and lawful permanent residents to sponsor qualifying relatives (beneficiaries) to come to the United States as lawful permanent residents.
+If you’re getting visas for your family, our Shenandoah immigration attorney can provide legal assistance to make sure that you can get an alien relative visa in The Woodlands, TX.

 For beneficiaries located outside the United States, the petition and visa process is divided between USCIS and DHS.
 Under 22 C.F.R. § 42.42, consular officers may not grant immigrant visas without petition approval.
 In other words, for immigrant visa processing abroad, the consular officer must not issue an immigrant visa without an approved immigrant visa petition from DHS.